-We have audited the accompanying financial statements of Rebuilding Together Nashville, Inc. (a nonprofit organization), which comprise the statement of assets, liabilities and net assets - modified cash basis as of June 30, 2014, and the related statement of support, revenue and expenses - modified cash basis, and the statement of functional expenses - modified cash basis for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Rebuilding Together Nashville, Inc. (a nonprofit organization), which comprise the statements of assets, liabilities and net assets - modified cash basis as of June 30, 2015 and 2014, and the related statements of support, revenue and expenses - modified cash basis, and the statements of functional expenses - modified cash basis for the years then ended, and the related notes to the financial statements.